pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 prof: He got that one.
 So this particular is now lucky he got...

+### Address: Balance

-student2: So then you can see the balance is the sum of all transaction outputs.
+student2: So then you can see **the balance is the sum of all transaction outputs**.
-If you go to the address with a lot of outputs, the balance you see is just the sum of all the unspent outputs that they have.
+**If you go to the address with a lot of outputs, the balance you see is just the sum of all the unspent outputs that they have.**

+### Transactions: Highest Paying and Lowest Paying Transactions

 prof: So, and this hash tree here...
 These big transactions are?

-student2: Yeah, that's the highest paying and then lowest paying transactions.
+student2: Yeah, that's the **highest paying and then lowest paying transactions**.
 And for transactions to get accepted currently you need to pay about one Satoshi per byte.
 If not, miners will choose not to relay your transaction because you don't pay enough.